vives-projectweek-1-2020/projectweek-1-team-2/README.md

 The general working of this app aims to do the following:

 1. Accept visitor details and temperature measurements and store this in a database.
-2. Accept resident details and temperature meaurements and store this in a database.
+2. Accept resident details and temperature measurements and store this in a database.
 3. Provide registration services for new residents and visitors.
 4. Visitors history and daily log of visitors to specific residents.
 5. Provide a report form in the event that someone becomes unwell after visting a care home.